Abstract - A summary of an article or book, usually accompanying a citation in a database, index, or bibliography.

 Electronic journal - A publishing format in which the primary medium for disseminating scholarly research is not paper, but electronic (digital) format.

-Encyclopedia - A book or set of books giving information on many subjects or many aspects of one subject.
-Like dictionaries, these can be general ( Encyclopedia Britannica ) or specialized ( Encyclopedia of World Cultures ).
+Encyclopedia - A book or set of books giving general information on many subjects or information on many aspects of one subject.
+Like dictionaries, these can be general (Encyclopedia Britannica ) or specialized (Encyclopedia of World Cultures ).

 Formal sources - Usually refers to information sources found in libraries, museums, and archives.
 Formal sources include books, journal articles, government documents, technical reports, and manuscripts.
 Contrast with informal sources.

-Full-text database - A file containing the entire texts of articles or other documents, in contrast to bibliographic, databases, which contain records or citations for the articles.
+Full-text database - An organized digital collection or file containing the entire texts of articles or other documents.
+In contrast, bibliographic databases typically only contain records or citations for the articles.

 Informal communication - Using informal contacts with colleagues in one's profession to do research, stay informed about trends, identify grant writing possibilities, and the like.
 The channels here include e-mail, phone calls, conversations at professional meetings-any kind of communication outside the formal publishing cycle.